-Addiction treatment trailblazer Michael T. Cartwright co-founded American Addiction Centers, Inc. in 2012 and currently serves as its chairman and chief executive officer (CEO).
+Addiction treatment trailblazer Michael T. Cartwright co-founded American Addiction Centers, Inc. in 2012 and currently serves as Chairman of the Board.
 With over 20 years of experience, he is a noted behavioral health expert, author and entrepreneur whose treatment philosophy is based on his expertise and involvement in 15 federally funded research studies on dual diagnosis and addiction.

 In Cartwright’s late teens and early 20s he battled drug and alcohol addiction.
 In his book, Believable Hope: Five Essential Elements to Beat Any Addiction, Cartwright explains that his life continued to spiral out of control until he went back to his roots and found inspiration to change his life through the wisdom of his grandmother, his recovery program and his faith in God.
 Still today, Cartwright utilizes the Five Essential Elements he developed during the course of his career.
 As of 2018, Cartwright has more than 25 years of sobriety.